psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 </figure>

-This is the first dataset that allows us to look at both the standard deviation and downside risk.
-This shows us that while there is a strong positive relationship between uncertainty and impact, there is a weaker negative relationship between downside risk and impact.
+So while there is a strong positive relationship between uncertainty and impact, there is a weaker negative relationship between downside risk and impact.

 ### Research Citation Counts